Brahma Janen Gopon Kommoti

-Brahma Janen Gopon Kommoti is a 2020 Indian Bengali drama film, which is the directorial debut of Aritra Mukherjee and produced by Windows Production.
-It stars Ritabhari Chakraborty, Ambarish Bhattacharya, Manasi Sinha and Subhasish Mukherjee.
+Brahma Janen Gopon Kommoti is a 2020 Indian Bengali social drama film, which is the directorial debut of Aritra Mukherjee and produced by Windows Production.
+It stars Ritabhari Chakraborty and Soham Majumdar in the lead roles while Ambarish Bhattacharya, Manasi Sinha and Subhasish Mukherjee play other pivotal roles.
 This film was released on 6 March 2020.

 Synopsis

 The film revolves around the life of Shabari and her right to performing priesthood, dealing with menstrual taboos and standing up against the concept of Kanyadan.
 Shabari is a lecturer, performing artiste and priest.
 She picked up the art of priesthood from her father.
 When a chance encounter with Vikramaditya at a college function leads to a marriage proposal, she tells the would-be groom that she does puja among other things.
 Her words are misinterpreted for the usual puja that women perform at home.
 After her marriage, Shabari is forced to keep her identity under wraps due to the stark differences between her worlds, pre and post marriage.
 Will she be able to continue being a priest against all odds or will she be forced to give up faced with opposition by a patriarchal society?

 All the more when women in their menstrual age are not allowed to perform pujas!

 The story makes one ponder over the outdated rites and rituals and questions the gender imbalance in our society.